MackOyler/IBM-GitHub-UI-Git-CLI/README.md

 ## Code of Conduct

 Please read [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) for details on our code of conduct and the process for reporting issues.

+## TESTING
+This has been added via the Command Line (CLI / Terminal).
+This shows that I created the bug-fix-typo branch, edited the README (this file) to include this stuff...
+Fin.